nikola3794/composite-tasking/README.md

 * sckit-image 0.17.2
 * matplotlib 3.3.2

-The code has only been used and tested on the Linux OS.
-It should work on other OS as well.
+The code has only been used and tested on the Linux OS, but it should work on other OS as well.
-Also, the code has only been used and tested with a NVIDIA CUDA capable GPU.
-It should also worn with a CPU.
+Also, the code has only been used and tested with a NVIDIA CUDA capable GPU, but it should also work with a CPU.

 # Data set
-The data set used in this project is the PASCAL-MT data set, which is an extension of PASCAL introduced in "K. K. Maninis et al. - Attentive Single-Tasking of Multiple Tasks".
+The data set used in this project is the PASCAL-MT data set, which is an extension of PASCAL for the purpose of Multi-Tasking introduced in "K. K. Maninis et al. - Attentive Single-Tasking of Multiple Tasks".
 The data set contains 4998 training and 5105 validation images, as well as labels for the task of semantic segemntation, human body parts, surface normals, saliency and edges.
 While constructing the data set, authors distilled labels for some of the tasks while others were used from PASCAL or PASCAL-Context.
-For more details about the data set take a look at their paper or code: https://arxiv.org/abs/1904.08918 ; https://github.com/facebookresearch/astmt
+For more details about the data set take a look at their paper or code: paper-https://arxiv.org/abs/1904.08918, code-https://github.com/facebookresearch/astmt.

 The data set can be downloaded at the following link - https://data.vision.ee.ethz.ch/nipopovic/PASCAL_MT.zip.
 It contains some additional metadata and labels used in this work.
-Create a directory for the data set and unizip it inside it.
 The .zip also contains a readme.txt file with basic information about the dataset and what is contained where.
+Choose a directory where you want to store the data set and unzip it (unzipping will create the main data set directory with all the content inside it).
+The path to the root of the data set folder will need to be specified in the training and evaluation scripts.

 # Code structure
-The directory src contains the source code of this project and it is structured in the following way:
+The directory `/root/src/` contains the source code of this project and it is structured in the following way:
 ```
 src
 ├── data_sets